Tag: spotted lanternfly

 (This post was originally written in March 2021)

 If you are traveling east, do not pack up the lanterfly when you return home.
 Check yourself and your belongings for any tag-alongs.
 Adults are the easiest to spot and are most abundant late summer through fall.
+With populations now established in Ohio, residents may begin seeing more lanternflies in the coming years.

 The spotted lanternfly can congregate in large numbers.